soleil-ica/Lima-camera-adsc/doc/index.rst

 Module configuration
 ````````````````````
-2 programs have to be running on the ADSC server: image_gather_xx and yyy
+2 programs have to be running on the ADSC server: ccd_image_gather and det_api_workstation

 Installation
 `````````````